davidemodolo/Automated_Planning_Project/problem4/results.md

 - Planner: tfd
 - Command line ``tfd domain.pddl problem.pddl``
 - Run on Docker image from https://hub.docker.com/r/aiplanning/planutils
 > We tried also optic but it does not support negative-preconditions.
+Please use the domain and problem inside no_negative_preconditions to use different planners.

 ### Solution found